maxmahlke/ssos/docs/index.rst

 Additional analyses can be done, e.g. cross-matching SSO candidates with the `SkyBoT <http://vo.imcce.fr/webservices/skybot/>`_ database or creating cutouts with `SWarp <https://www.astromatic.net/software/swarp>`_.

 The strength of the pipeline lies in the large degree of flexibility.
-All steps can be adapted to the images at hand using set-up files.
+All steps can be adapted to the images at hand using configuration files.
 The install process and survey-specific set-ups are described in the `Getting Started <setup.html>`_.

 ----------------